 You will receive marketing communications from us if you have requested information from us or purchased goods from us and if you have not opted out of receiving marketing.
 You will also receive marketing communications from us if you provide us with your details when entering a competition or registering for a promotion and, again, you have not opted out of receiving that marketing.

-We will get your express opt-in consent before we share your personal data with any company outside of Ease the Feet for marketing purposes.
+We will get your express opt-in consent before we share your personal data with any company outside of Talita Cumi Ltd t/a Ease The Feet for marketing purposes.

 You can ask us or third parties to stop sending you marketing messages.
 Do this by following the opt-out links on any marketing message sent to you or by contacting us at any time.
 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a purchase, or other transactions.

 A cookie is a piece of information that is stored on your computers hard drive.
 It records how you move around a website and stores that information in what is essentially a tiny file.
 They are used to improve your online user experience.
 When you next visit that website, the information (cookie) is used to present options tailored for you.

 Essential Cookies: These cookies are required for the proper functioning of the website.
 They include cookies used for the general administration and management of the signup process.
 They are also used to remember that your computer is ‘logged in’, so that you do not have to log in every time you visit a new page.
 These cookies are normally deleted when you log out.
 However, they will sometimes remain in order to remember your site preferences.
 Cookies are also required to remember the items in your basket and form an essential part of the checkout process.

 Third Party Cookies: Google Analytics?
 Social Media?
 Facebook Pixel?